justinyoo/ms-graph-on-aswa/README.md

 ## Getting Started ##

 1. Fork this repository to your account.
+1. Open a GitHub Codespace instance or clone the forked repository to your local computer.
 1. Run the following command to login to Azure:

     ```bash